shadalfaysal/sql-portfolio-project-pizzas-data--with-WsCube-Tech/README.md

 ## 🎯 Business Questions Solved
--	Revenue contribution by pizza category
+-	List the top 5 most ordered pizza types along with their quantities.
+-	Join relevant tables to find the category-wise distribution of pizzas.
+-	Analyze the cumulative revenue generated over time.
--	Top 3 most ordered pizza types by revenue per category
+-	Determine the top 3 most ordered pizza types based on revenue.
--	Customer/order behavior analysis
--	Sales performance insights.
+-	Calculate the percentage contribution of each pizza type to total revenue.

 ## 🧠 SQL Concepts Used